rohitjain994/travel-agent/README.md

 - **Retry Logic**: Automatic handling of transient errors
 - **Exponential Backoff**: Prevents API overload
 - **Efficient State Management**: LangGraph state optimization

+## PDF Export Features

+- **Professional Formatting**: Clean, well-structured PDF documents with proper typography
+- **Complete Content**: Includes all sections (Plan, Research, Itinerary, Validation, Next Steps)
+- **Typography**: Professional fonts, spacing, and layout for readability
+- **Downloadable**: One-click download from any assistant response dropdown
+- **Print-Ready**: Formatted for printing or sharing
+- **Timestamped**: Each PDF includes generation date and time
+- **Well-Organized**: Clear section headers, proper spacing, and visual hierarchy

+## Next Steps Feature

+Every travel plan response includes a dedicated **"Next Steps for Improvement"** section that provides:

+- **Actionable Guidance**: Specific steps to enhance the plan
+- **Missing Information**: Details that would make the plan more promising
+- **Enhancement Suggestions**: Ways to personalize and improve the itinerary
+- **Research Recommendations**: Additional information to gather
+- **Budget Optimization**: Cost-saving opportunities
+- **Alternative Options**: Backup plans and alternatives
+- **Personalization Tips**: How to customize the plan further

+This ensures users always have clear direction on how to refine and improve their travel plans, making each iteration more comprehensive and tailored to their needs.

 ## License